• Skip to primary navigation

 Jump to Recipe - Print Recipe

-These homemade vegan gnocchi are soft, pillowy, chewy, and perfect to serve as an impressive meal!
+These homemade vegan gnocchi are soft, pillowy, and totally delicious!
 But they're also easy to make from scratch using just 4 simple ingredients.
-You can panfry them, serve with a sauce of your choice, or freeze for later.
+You can pan fry them, serve with your favorite sauce, or freeze a batch for later.

 Homemade vegan gnocchi

-When you serve vegan gnocchi with a rich, savory sauce or simply panfry them, the final result is outrageously impressive and delicious.
-But all you need to make them from scratch is four simple ingredients you probably have in your kitchen already.
+But despite looking like a gourmet meal, all you need to make gnocchi from scratch is four simple ingredients you probably have in your kitchen already.
 In terms of preparation, there are some nuances to keep in mind for best results.
 But overall, it's super uncomplicated.

 Eggless gnocchi with cilantro and olive oil

-I'd recommend picking some time at the weekend to make a huge batch of homemade vegan gnocchi, enjoy a huge portion immediately and freeze the rest for later.
-It's a perfect freezer-friendly food that you can use to get dinner on the table in less than 5 minutes.
-Give them a try, and I'm sure you and your dinner guests will love them as much as I do.
+I'd recommend picking some time over the weekend to make a huge batch of homemade vegan gnocchi, enjoy a big portion immediately and freeze the rest for later.
+It's a perfect freezer-friendly food that you can use to get dinner on the table in less than 5 minutes!

 The great thing about vegan gnocchi is that in terms of ingredients, you don't need a lot.
-In fact, it's just 4 ingredients altogether, meaning no overwhelming shopping trips or cluttered kitchen surfaces.
+In fact, it's just 4 ingredients altogether, meaning no overwhelming shopping trips or cluttered kitchens.

 Gnocchi on a plate with olive oil and cilantro

-• Potatoes.
+Potatoes.
+The first step in making vegan gnocchi is to choose the right potatoes.
 The potato variety you use will make a huge difference to the texture of the gnocchi.
 Use a dry and starchy potato variety, such as Yukon Gold, Russet, or Maris piper.

-• Salt.
-Adding a small amount will really help to bring out the flavor of the gnocchi.
+Salt.
+Adding just a small amount of salt will really help to bring out the flavor of the gnocchi.

 Start by preheating a conventional oven to 200 degrees C/400 degrees F. Wrap each potato tightly in a piece of foil and arrange them on a baking tray.
 Bake for 55 minutes - 1 hour, or until fully softened and cooked through.